 Picturesque waters off the coast of Favignana island, part of the Aegadian Islands, Sicily, Italy.

 Although the Aeolian Islands get most of the fame, another group of islands off the coast is also worth a visit — the Aegadian Islands.
-Consisting of Favignana, Levanzo, and Merttimo, the Aegadian Islands have endless picturesque beaches and swimming holes for you to enjoy a couple of days.
+Consisting of Favignana, Levanzo, and Merttimo, the Aegadian Islands have endless picturesque beaches and swimming holes to enjoy for a few days.

 You’ll find one of the best beaches in all of Sicily off the coast of Favignana in Cala Rossa.
 This beach is one of many on these small islands, but if you go to just one location here, choose Cala Rossa.
 Its beauty and piercing waters are unforgettable.